flexstack/Dockerfile/README.md

 The following Dockerfiles are available in this repository:

 - [Node.js](nodejs.Dockerfile) - A simple Node.js Dockerfile with multi-stage build that works with Yarn, PNPM, or NPM package managers.
 We tested this in an [Astro project](https://docs.astro.build/en/getting-started/).
+- [Golang](golang.Dockerfile) - A minimal Go Dockerfile with multi-stage build that works with Go modules.
+We tested this in a [Fiber project](https://gofiber.io/).

 ## Contributing